Services

 The initiatives outlined below describe actions we have taken to protect this vital resource and its watershed:

 The Town has taken on several mapping and research initiatives to better understand the aquifer and its watershed.
-This includes the Aquifer Mapping Study, its subsequent update, the One Water Strategy, and annual water reporting.
+Ongoing and upcoming studies and reports include:

 The Town has extensive data to understand the movement and cycling of water in the Aquifer and can assess the long-term supply under various demand and climate conditions.
 The Town’s annual monitoring program provides information on water level, water quality and recharging levels, tracking trends year to year.